 Beaufort Lagoon Ecosystems LTER is a new Long Term Ecological Research* site.
 We use diverse methods to study lagoons and other aquatic sites along the northern Alaskan Arctic coast.
 Our interests include land/sea interactions in these unique ecosystems, their biogeochemical and biological makeup, their seasonal dynamics and long-term changes, and using our expertise to serve local communities.

 * We joined the U.S. LTER network in 2017.
-The newest and northernmost in the 28-site network, BLE LTER will address gaps in our understanding of the rapidly changing Arctic.
+The northernmost in the 28-site network, BLE LTER will address gaps in our understanding of the rapidly changing Arctic.
 We collaborate closely with other sites to do the best science and to promote open research.

 investigators